DVS-Lab/rf1-dwi/README.md

-# rf1-dwi
+# DWI Processing and Analyses

-processing and analyses for diffusion-weighted imaging
+Analyses and processing for DWI using QSIprep.

+To be expanded by Jamie and Cooper...